Bothell, Washington Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Bothell students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Bothell students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Bothell District Curriculum Used in Our In-Home Tutoring Programs

 Northshore School District currently uses curriculum designed to teach the Washington State Standards in all core curricular areas.
 The district is currently in the process of implementing the Common Core State Standards, which will be completely implemented with assessments in the 2014-2015 school year.
 The elementary curriculum in Northshore School District focuses on skills and skill development in all elementary grades.
 The primary elementary grades (K-3) focus heavily on phonics and number sense, while the upper elementary grade (4-6) begin to implement those skills while learning more in-depth reading, writing, and math skills.